Derick Thomson: Life

-Thomson was originally from Upper Bayble (Pabail Uarach) on Lewis, the same village that produced two other Gaelic writers of note, Iain Crichton Smith and Anne Frater.
+Thomson was originally from Upper Bayble on Lewis, a village that produced two other Gaelic writers of note, Iain Crichton Smith and Anne Frater.
 His parents, James Thomson and Christina Smith, were both primary school teachers.

-Educated at the Nicolson Institute in Stornoway, he went on to the University of Aberdeen, where he studied Celtic and English, University College of North Wales, Bangor (now Bangor University), and finally Emmanuel College, Cambridge, where he took a second degree in Anglo-Saxon, Norse and Celtic (ASNaC) in 1948.
+Educated at the Nicolson Institute in Stornoway, he went on to the University of Aberdeen, where he studied Celtic and English, the University College of North Wales, Bangor, and Emmanuel College, Cambridge, where he took a second degree in Anglo-Saxon, Norse and Celtic in 1948.
 He would later teach at the University of Edinburgh, University of Glasgow and University of Aberdeen.
 He became Professor of Celtic at Glasgow in 1963, and retired in 1991.
-He was Chairman of the Gaelic Books Council 1968–91; President Scottish Gaelic Texts Society; former member of Scottish Arts Council and was the first recipient of the Ossian Prize in 1974.
-Professor Thomson was Chairman of the Scottish National Party's Gaelic Committee in the Seventies.
+He was Chairman of the Gaelic Books Council between 1968 and 1991; President of the Scottish Gaelic Texts Society; a member of the Scottish Arts Council; and was the first recipient of the Ossian Prize in 1974.
+Thomson was Chairman of the Scottish National Party's Gaelic Committee in the 1970s.

-He is the author of numerous books including An Introduction to Gaelic Poetry, The Companion to Gaelic Poetry, European Poetry in Gaelic, and collections of Gaelic poetry, including his collected poems Creachadh na Clàrsaich (Plundering of the Harp/clarsach) which shared the Scottish Book of the Year Award in 1983.
+Thomson was the author of numerous books, including An Introduction to Gaelic Poetry, The Companion to Gaelic Poetry, European Poetry in Gaelic, and collections of Gaelic poetry, including his collected poems Creachadh na Clàrsaich (Plundering of the Celtic harp) which shared the Scottish Book of the Year Award in 1983.
 He also edited The Companion to Gaelic Scotland.
-His English-Gaelic dictionary came out in 1981, and was for many years the most practical reference of its kind.
-He published seven collections of Gaelic poetry, with many English translations, including Meall Garbh/The Rugged Mountain (1995), Smeur an Dochais, etc.
+His English–Gaelic dictionary was published in 1981, and was for many years the most practical reference of its kind.
+He published seven collections of Gaelic poetry, with many English translations, including Meall Garbh/The Rugged Mountain (1995) and Smeur an Dochais.

-His publications included such seminal works as the Gaelic Sources of Macpherson's Ossian, An Introduction to Gaelic Poetry, The Companion to Gaelic Scotland (edited by him) and Gaelic Poetry in the Eighteenth Century; his contributions to Welsh studies are also noteworthy.
-He worked to promote Scottish Gaelic literature, to take one example, as founder, editor and publisher of the quarterly "Gairm" since 1953.
+His publications included seminal works such as the Gaelic Sources of Macpherson's Ossian, An Introduction to Gaelic Poetry, The Companion to Gaelic Scotland, and Gaelic Poetry in the Eighteenth Century.
+His contributions to Welsh studies are also noteworthy.
+He worked to promote Scottish Gaelic literature as founder, editor and publisher of the quarterly journal Gairm.
 He was elected Fellow of the British Academy in 1992 and gave the 1999 Sir John Rhys Memorial Lecture on "Scottish Gaelic Traditional Songs from the 16th to the 18th Century".
-Thomson was also tireless in his support of other writers in Gaelic and helped bring to publications works such as 'Gaelic Verbs' by Colin B.D.
-Mark.
-Derick Thomson died in 2012, at the age of 90.
+Thomson was also tireless in his support of other writers in Gaelic and helped bring to publication works such as Gaelic Verbs by Colin Mark.

+Thomson died at Glasgow in 2012, at the age of 90.